hankorion/hankorion.github.io/_posts/2018-11-15-docker push image.md

 ### Solutions

-Change the Dockerfile app name like from app to app-abc, amazing!!! we can push updated docker image into docker hub!!!
+- Change the Dockerfile app name like from app to app-abc, amazing!!! we can push updated docker image into docker hub!!!
+- Maybe it really due to the jar file is nothing changed... like maven package not effective